jovotech/jovo-framework/docs/configuration/hosting/README.md

-# Server
+# Hosting

-In this section, you can learn more about different types of server configurations to run your voice app.
+In this section, you can learn more about different types of services that can be used for hosting your Alexa Skills and Google Actions.

 * [Introduction](#introduction)
 * [Available Integrations](#available-integrations)